apache/jackrabbit-site/src/site/markdown/status/board-report-2023-06.md

 ## Membership Data:

-Apache Jackrabbit was founded 2006-03-15 (17 years ago) There are currently 58 committers and 58 PMC members in this project.
+Apache Jackrabbit was founded 2006-03-15 (17 years ago) There are currently 59 committers and 59 PMC members in this project.
 The Committer-to-PMC ratio is 1:1.

 Community changes, past quarter:
-- No new PMC members.
-Last addition was Joerg Hoh on 2022-07-01.
+- Rishabh Daim was added to the PMC on 2023-04-06
-- No new committers.
-Last addition was Joerg Hoh on 2022-07-01.
+- Rishabh Daim was added as committer on 2023-04-06

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All